Being able to quickly tell if your puppy is sick or just worn out is really important.

 - Vomiting blood

 - Thick mucus drainage from the rectum (This is usually accompanied by a fever and the dog typically will carry his posture in a hunched-up manner indicating abdominal discomfort.
 This is a sign of bowel obstruction and requires immediate medical care as left untreated for even just a day can cause shock, hypovolemia and death.)

 - Lyme disease (This is a growing problem in the U.S. and indicated by severe pain.
 This is usually obvious as the dog will wince during his efforts to stand and will often require the assistance of his human to go out to go to the bathroom.
 Often this is the only noticeable symptom, but it is typically noticeable enough to alert the human that something is quite amiss in the pup’s life.)

 If your puppy is experiencing any of these symptoms, get them to an emergency veterinarian as soon as possible.
-Emergency vet hospitals are open 24/7 and equipt to help your puppy in any circumstance.
+Emergency vet hospitals are open 24/7 and equipped to help your sick puppy in any circumstance.
 You can find a list of emergency veterinarians at the Arizona Veterinary Medical Association.